Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 \item[-] If Step \ref{3Vstep_GrCycle} or \ref{3Vstep_AddGood} is applied, no agent reduces their value, whereas the potential may or may not improve. \end{itemize}

 Next we argue that it is not possible to consecutively apply Steps \ref{3Vstep_GrCycle}, \ref{3Vstep_swap3bToab}, and \ref{3Vstep_AddGood} $2mn^2$ times without increasing $\potential(\X)$.
 First note that Step \ref{3Vstep_GrCycle} can be executed consecutively less than $n^2$ times, since each time the number of edges in $\Gr(\X)$ decreases.
-If only Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_swap3bToab} are executed, Step \ref{3Vstep_swap3bToab} can be executed at most $m$ times, since the cardinality of the pool always increases, so both steps can be consecutively executed less than $mn^2$ times.
-In the following claim we prove that if Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_swap3bToab} cannot be applied at any point, then Step \ref{3Vstep_swap3bToab} may be only applied after the potential function has increased.
+If only Steps~\ref{3Vstep_GrCycle} and \ref{3Vstep_swap3bToab} are executed, Step \ref{3Vstep_swap3bToab} can be executed at most $m$ times, since the cardinality of the pool always increases, so both steps can be consecutively executed less than $mn^2$ times.
+In the following claim we prove that if {at any point} Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_swap3bToab} cannot be applied, then Step \ref{3Vstep_swap3bToab} may only be applied after the potential function has increased.